 In addition to the abundant public transportation options, Stevens encourages more sustainable commuting by offering free Electric Vehicle (EV) charging to campus parking permit holders.
-There are currently five chargers in the Babbio Garage, with plans to add more.
+There are currently five chargers in the Babbio Center Garage, with plans to add more.

 Stevens is dedicated to the reduction of fossil fuel consumption by committing to having all new fleet vehicles be hybrid or electric.